 Thriving involves being known and loved as our authentic selves.
 Research indicates that communities, such as religious and spiritual communities, often provide individuals with a sense of belonging.
 Invest in and nurture the relationships that truly matter.

 - Clarify who is in your community.
 Ask yourself to whom do you belong—intimately and communally?

 - What are the life-giving relationships that can support you in your journey toward thriving?
 Cultivate a small group of three to five trusted friends or family members.

 - Contribute to your community’s needs.
-Evidence shows that helping others can foster sense of purpose and belonging to both parties involved.
+Evidence shows that helping others can foster sense of purpose and belonging.